Common Options and Workflows

 along with the Jazzer main class com.code_intelligence.jazzer.Jazzer

-and target class that contains the Fuzz Test.
+and target class that contains the fuzz test.

 Optionally you can add other Jazzer arguments with double dash command-line flags.
 Because Jazzer is based on libFuzzer, you can add all available libFuzzer arguments with single dash command-line flags.
 Please refer to libFuzzer for documentation.